MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/checkpoints.md

 Set-VM -Name <vmname> -CheckpointType Standard
 ```

-Set to Production Checkpoint, if the production checkpoint fails a standard checkpoint is be created:
+Set to Production Checkpoint, if the production checkpoint fails a standard checkpoint is being created:
 ```powershell
 Set-VM -Name <vmname> -CheckpointType Production
 ```

-Set to Production Checkpoint, if the production checkpoint fails a standard checkpoint is not be created.
+Set to Production Checkpoint, if the production checkpoint fails a standard checkpoint is not being created.
 ```powershell
 Set-VM -Name <vmname> -CheckpointType ProductionOnly
 ```